 At some point, the warranty periods of every build will come to an end, at which point the post-construction phase will fizzle out as well.
 Your builder should still be available should any issues come up after the warranty period, but they are no longer bound by any contract or contract documents to help you out.

-From pre-construction to actual building and post construction, there is a lot of careful planning that goes into any project.
 The entire construction process can seem like an arduous journey, especially when you factor in this post-construction phase.
-However, these methods are in place to protect the owner of the building and make sure they are satisfied with their final product for years to come, as well as ensure the feasibility, quality, and safety of the building and those inside.
-For more information about estimating products and services, contact us or schedule a demo today.
+However, these methods are in place to protect the owner of the building and make sure they are satisfied with their final product for years to come and ensure the feasibility, quality, and safety of the building and those inside.